Our survey results show how MATs are beating COVID-19

 The value of contingency

 Analytics products have proved to be worth their weight throughout the pandemic.
-Of those with IRIS Analytics, a powerful business intelligence package, none have experienced unexpected financial difficulties – in stark contrast to our previously mentioned 45% figure.
+Of those with IRIS Analytics, a powerful business intelligence software, none have experienced unexpected financial difficulties – in stark contrast to our previously mentioned 45% figure.

 Budgeting platforms have also been a considerable help throughout the pandemic, as they enable schools and trusts to model a range of funding and expenditure scenarios.
 None of our respondents that use IRIS Financial Planner were faced with an unexpected financial situation.